How does Driven assembly grease compare with graphite-based products?

 Which oils perform best if demulsibility (good separation of the oil and water) is key?

-The XP range perform better in this respect than the street performance oils.
+The XP range performs better in this respect than the street performance oils.

 What is the Driven SR50?

 This falls between XP4 and HR1.
-It is a 20w50, has more anti wear than HR1, but not as much as xp4.
-It is good for 1000 miles of use.
+It is a 20w50, has more anti-wear than HR1, but not as much as XP4.
+It’s good for 1000 miles of use.